 Polymarket distinguishes between makers and takers:

-- Makers place limit orders that add liquidity to the order book.
+- Makers are limit orders that sit on the order book and get filled by someone else.
 Makers pay zero fees.

 Maker Rebates Program

 On top of paying no fees, makers are also rewarded through the Maker Rebates Program.
-A percentage of collected taker fees is redistributed daily to market makers as USDC incentive payments:
+A percentage of collected taker fees is redistributed daily to market makers as PUSD incentive payments:

 |---|---|---|---|

-Finance markets have the highest rebate share at 50%, meaning half of all taker fees collected in finance markets are paid out to makers.
+Most categories offer a 25% rebate share, meaning a quarter of all taker fees collected are paid out to makers.
+Crypto markets offer 20%.

 How to Place Maker Orders